patmcnally/patmcnally.com/projects/index.markdown

 Reaper is the informal name for an internal system built by Brighton to automate the work flow around low-volume, tightly targeted communications on multiple channels.
-The client was a large agricultural company that every fall had large numbers of real-world harvest reports they wanted to communicate to a very targeted audience: audiences on the scale of one or two counties.
+The client was a large agricultural company that, every fall, had large numbers of real-world harvest reports they wanted to communicate to a very targeted audience: audiences on the scale of one or two counties.

 This current harvest, one hundred user accounts were involved in processing over five thousand individual plot reports.
 Each plot report